 Before I get into this report, I need to recap a major change in my schedule…

 It has gotten to the point where I have been publishing reports extremely late or combining multiple reports into a single post.
-Keeping up with this schedule has become quite stressful and I imagine the inconsistency can be frustrating to readers.
+Keeping up with this schedule has become quite difficult and I imagine the inconsistency can be frustrating to readers.

 To resolve this problem, I have decided to cut down on the total number of income reports that I publish.
 Now, I will publish an income report every 3 months, instead of every month.
 This quarterly schedule should make it easier for me to share reports on a consistent basis, and it will allow me to reallocate time to projects such as my upcoming book Learn To Make Games and current major project Kingfall.

 Kingfall Status Update